MoviePass CEO Proudly Says App Tracks Your Location Before, After Movies - Slashdot

 Dude!
 Really?
 You first wrote for an outfit called 'TechCrunch' eleven years ago, yet this app's behaviour surprises you?
 Just how much time do you spend with your eyes closed and your fingers in your ears singing 'la-la-la'?

-There's a setting for that (Score:2)
+There's a setting for that (Score:4, Informative)

 -- -- -- --